Reconstructing quantum theory from diagrammatic postulates: Process theoretic concepts

-The connection between this definition and standard notions of causality may not be immediately apparent.
-However, it can be shown that this is equivalent to the notion that future measurement choices do not effect current experiments \cite{Chiri1}.
-More general, it implies that there is no superluminal signalling in the theory \cite{Cnonsig}, and even full compatibility with relativity \cite{kissinger2017equivalence}.
+The connection between Def.~\ref{def:Causal} and standard notions of causality may not be immediately apparent.
+However, it can be shown that within the causal subtheory future measurement choices do not effect current experiments \cite{Chiri1}.
+More general, it implies that there is no superluminal signalling in the subtheory \cite{Cnonsig}, and even full compatibility with relativity \cite{kissinger2017equivalence}.

 Note that the definition of a causal subtheory automatically implies that the only effects in the subtheory are the discarding effects themselves: